mikeizbicki/cmc-csci046/week_00/git.md

 Lines beginning with `$` are shell commands, and lines beginning with `>>>` are python commands.
 This is a standard convention that most authors follow.
-In order to exist the Python interpreter, press `CTRL+D` on an empty line.
+In order to exit the Python interpreter, press `CTRL+D` on an empty line.

 Now let's add `message.py` to the repo and commit your changes: